openvinotoolkit/model_server/docs/binary_input_tfs.md

 ## HTTP

-TensorFlow Serving API also allows sending binary encoded data via HTTP interface.
+TensorFlow Serving API also allows sending binary encoded data to the model with 4-dimension shape via HTTP interface.
 The binary data needs to be Base64 encoded and put into `inputs` or `instances` field as a map in form:

 ```
 <input_name>: {"b64":<Base64 encoded data>}